waimea-hwstringer/300dtd-finance-website/docs/1-sprint-1-prototype.md

 ### Testing

-Replace this text with notes about what you did to test the UI flow and the outcome of the testing.
+I showed this prototype to my client and a potential user of the site.
+I told them to use it just as if they were actually interested in the service, but wanted to see how the site felt.
+Below is the feedback that I obtained.
+I also kept Nielsen's usability heuristics in mind when listening to their feedback.

 ### Changes / Improvements

-> "Rounded corners on certain elements would make the site clearer and easier to read.
+> "Overall the website felt pretty good to use.
+Rounded corners on certain elements would make the site clearer and easier to read.
 The fields where text is entered are too large.
 I want The links on the navbar to look like buttons rather than text/links.
 The buttons on the landing take up too much room, I'd prefer them to be side by side.
 I think there needs to be a more clear way to indicate that the user is signed in, such as adding their name in the navbar instead of 'my account'.
 Having the logout button on so many pages seems redundant, I think it would be better to just have it on the user's account page."

 - round corners
 - navbar links look like buttons